balena-os/balena-os/pages/docs/architecture.md

 the `”persistentLogging”: true` key in the `config.json` file in the boot partition of the device.

 ## OS Tools

+### Base Images

+To help getting started with containers on embedded systems, resinOS comes with a full complement of over 500 Docker base images.
+We currently have base images for
+Debian, Fedora and Alpine Linux distributions, as well as Nodejs, Python, Go and Java language base image.
+For a more indepth look into all the available base image head over to the [resin.io base images wiki](http://docs.resin.io/runtime/resin-base-images/) or the [resin dockerhub repository](https://hub.docker.com/u/resin/).

 ### Resin Device Toolbox

 The Resin Device Toolbox or `rdt` for short, is a set of useful tools that help with setting up and developing containers with a resinOS device.
 The goal of `rdt` is to provide